gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 The operating system provides those capabilities through the kernel, which executes system calls.
 When invoked by a user process,  the kernel switches the CPU into a priviledged mode, to perform the services outside user reach.
-Each resource located outside of the process private user memory must be manipulated through system calls, under the strict supervision of the kernel, which acts as a neutral trusted facilitator between untrusted processes.
+Each resource located outside of the process means the private user memory must be manipulated through system calls.
+This is done under the strict supervision of the kernel, which acts as a neutral trusted facilitator between untrusted processes.
 On bare metal systems, this is enforced by the hardware itself.